Clean Harbors (CLH) Q3 2017 Results - Earnings Call Transcript

 Joe G. Box - KeyBanc Capital Markets, Inc.

-And then Alan, I want to go back to your comments on slide nine.
+And then Alan, I want to go back to your comments on slide 9.
 I think I heard you correctly, but you'd mentioned that revenue growth is your top priority.
 Can you maybe put some color around why revenue growth is more important than other metrics?

 Alan S. McKim - Clean Harbors, Inc.